 Monsanto Corporation has donated $2,500 to the Hazel W. Guilford Memorial Library in Aurora, NC for library materials and for programming equipment.

 BB&T awarded Martin Memorial Library $1200 which will be used for guest performers/programs and t-shirts for the 2014 Summer Reading Program.
 Additionally, they pledged employee manpower to assist with preparations and programs as part of their Lighthouse initiative.
 The theme of this year’s SRP programming is Fizz, Boom Read!

-BHM Regional Library has been awarded a LSTA grant to migrate to the NC Cardinal automation system in 2014.
-This project will be completed when Mattamuskeet joint school/public library migrates in June 2014.
+BHM Regional Library was awarded a LSTA grant to migrate to the NC Cardinal automation system in 2014.
+This project was completed when Mattamuskeet joint school/public library migrated in June 2014.

 This slide show represents some pictures of the BHM Regional Library branches, the Weyerhaeuser job resource displays, children's story times, and craft programs.
 If you see staff taking pictures, smile and say "cheese."
-There is a picture of me accepting a check for $10,000 from Southern Bank Foundation for the new Bath Library under construction.
+There is a picture of me accepting a check for $10,000 from Southern Bank Foundation for the new Bath Library.
 Thanks for watching.
 Susan Benning, Director

 FREE CHILDREN'S EBOOKS!